gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 which could then dump everything to the cold image, which could take further steps to set up CLOS at cold boot.

-The stategy for achieving this is so:
+The strategy for achieving this is so:

 It's probably least confusing to rely on PCL to establish actual usable objects, including funcallable generic functions, rather than